davidaristoff/FKMD/README.md

 "FKMD_lorenz96.m" runs FKMD on the Lorenz96 data.
 This generates a data file for each iteration.

 "FKMD_analysis.m" analyzes these data files to create the plots that appear in the Lorenz experiment.

-To reproduce the Lorenz experiment figures: Run "FKMD.m" to get the FKMD data.
-Then re-run "FKMD.m" after changing parameters N=10^6+99, delay=1, and iters=1 to get the ordinary KMD data; save it as "KMD.mat".
-Then to get the plots, run "FKMD_analysis.m".